 Learn from Those Who Have Done It

 There are many great articles right on Medium about how to make money on Medium.
-In fact, it’s probably safe to say that it’s one of the favorite topics behind the paywall for writers and readers alike.
+In fact, it's safe to say that it's one of the favorite topics for writers and readers alike.

-Articles like this, this, or this earnings report all give some insight into where each percentage falls and how writers are doing.
+Articles like this, this, or this all give some insight into where each percentage falls.
+As well as how the writers are doing.
 Keep in mind that with any site that signs up writers, a good 50% of them often write a couple articles (if that) and then never again.
 This can make the earnings reports seem worse than they actually are.